bluekvirus/Stage.js/HOWTO.md

 editor.isEnabled();
 editor.validate(showError); //if you have options.validator configured
 editor.status(status, message); //info, error, warning, success status, empty to reset status.

+//in addition, the file editor have a .upload() method editor.upload({
+    url: ...,
+    formData: {...}
+});
+//you can use this to trigger the upload process and submit additional data
 ```

 **Note:** The *select, radios and checkboxes* editors can be initialized without `options.data` configuration, these editors have an additional `setChoices()` API that you can use to set the available choices later.
 However it is recommended that you use the `options.remote` configure if the options data is from a remote data source.